manland/jsboilerplate/README.md

 jsboilerplate
 =============

-A light js boilerplate, based on grunt, bower and karma
+A light js boilerplate, based on grunt, bower, karma and travis !

 #Change